influxdata/telegraf/plugins/inputs/netflow/README.md

   ## Set the size of the operating system's receive buffer.
   ##   example: read_buffer_size = "64KiB"
+  ## Uses the system's default if not set.
   # read_buffer_size = ""

   ## Protocol version to use for decoding.